 Rodolphe Olivier Biography

 Rodolphe Olivier was born on the 22nd of June, 1980.
-Rodolphe discovered jiu jitsu around the year of 1995 after he watched a VHS cassette of the first two UFC events, but BJJ wouldn’t appear in Rodolphe’s life until a few months later.
-On June 1996, he participated in a two-day seminar, in Paris, provided by Rorion and Royce Gracie.
-There he became fascinated by the technical aspect of jiu jitsu and started dedicating his time to training and sharpening what he had been taught at the Gracie seminar, training with his brother Thibaut.
+Rodolphe discovered jiu-jitsu around the year of 1995 after he watched a VHS cassette of the first two UFC events, but BJJ wouldn’t appear in Rodolphe’s life until a few months later.
+In June 1996, he participated in a two-day seminar, in Paris, provided by Rorion and Royce Gracie.
+There he became fascinated by the technical aspect of jiu-jitsu and started dedicating his time to training and sharpening what he had been taught at the Gracie seminar, training with his brother Thibaut.

-Jiu jitsu gyms at the time were practically nonexistent in France, and the brothers kept training by themselves for a few years, though the intensity of this drilling died down substantially without the resources of a grappling coach.
-In the beginning of 2001 Rodolphe Olivier learnt of a club in the Parisian suburbs that taught jiu jitsu, and he decided to register.
+Jiu-jitsu gyms at the time were practically nonexistent in France, and the brothers kept training by themselves for a few years, though the intensity of this drilling died down substantially without the resources of a grappling coach.
+At the beginning of 2001, Rodolphe Olivier learned of a club in the Parisian suburbs that taught jiu-jitsu, and he decided to register.
 The coach was Patrick Bittan (and occasionally Flavio Behring when he was around), under Bittan’s guidance Rodolphe participated in his first competition, which he lost in the quarterfinals.
 Following this failure, he decided to intensify his training and from 3 to 5 workouts a week.
 This hard training paid with dividends when 14 months later, Rodolphe competed again (2002).
 Still a white belt, Rodolphe fought and defeated by submission four opponents, all of which were blue and purple belts.
-In the final match he was defeated by a purple belt from Brazil.
+In the final match, he was defeated by a purple belt from Brazil.